ontio/ontology/docs/specifications/restfulapi.md

-# Ontology Restful API
+# Ontology RESTful API

 * [Introduction](#Introduction)
 * [Errorcode](#Errorcode)

 ## Introduction

-This document describes the restful api format for the http/https used in the Onchain Ontology.
+This document describes the RESTful API format for the http/https used in Ontology.

 ## Errorcode